Table of Contents

 The teacher will usually use methods such as lectures and direct instruction.
 Some examples of teacher-centred approaches include:

 - Demonstrator model: in this method, the teacher becomes a role model by demonstrating tasks and then guiding students to develop and apply those skills demonstrated.
 They teach by ‘showing’ and encouraging students to work through similar problems or activities.
-This teaching style encourages students to participate, take some responsibility for their learning and ask for help when needed.
+This teaching style encourages students to participate, take responsibility for their learning and ask for help when needed.

 The teacher-centred approach has positives, including the ability to deliver a lot of information in a short time, control the content being delivered, manage many students and easily assess student performance.
 Evidence shows it is the most effective method for novice learners (see more below).

 Two student-centred teaching styles include: